 Pickpockets are rife in Barcelona.
 On all three of my visits I’ve witnessed successful and unsuccessful thieves stealing from my own friend circle.
 Keep belongings on a tight leash.
 Better to be safe than sorry.

 Have you ever been to Barcelona?
 Where are your favourite spots or where would you like to visit?
+Do you have any must-see sights or things to do in Barcelona?
 Let me know in the comments box below.

 PIN FOR LATER